avishek-mondal/avishek-mondal.github.io/index.md

 show_tile: false
 ---

-I am Avishek Mondal, currently a graduate student studying **Computer Science** at the **University of Oxford**.
+I am Avishek Mondal, currently working as a software engineer in the machine learning space.
 You are currently in my personal website, which was created in an attempt to catalogue my  various experiences.
-Feel free to explore or reach out with suggestions and/or opportunities.
+Feel free to explore or reach out with suggestions and/or cool projects.